atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_susp_failed_logon_reasons.md

 ```
 title: Account Tampering - Suspicious Failed Logon Reasons
+id: 9eb99343-d336-4020-a3cd-67f3819e68ee
-description: This method uses uncommon error codes on failed logons to determine suspicious activity and tampering with accounts that have been disabled or somehow restricted.
+description: This method uses uncommon error codes on failed logons to determine suspicious activity and tampering with accounts that have been disabled or somehow
+    restricted.
 author: Florian Roth
 modified: 2019/03/01
 references: